Inferring the rate of technosignatures from 60 yr of nondetection: Results

 which shows that values of $\Gamma$ much greater than $1/\tau_o\sim 0.02$ yr$^{-1}$ are strongly disfavored.
 This implies that it is unlikely that far more than two shells per century are emitted from the Milky Way and that, consequently, an \textit{a priori} optimistic view asserting a high rate of emissions must be significantly reconsidered.

-To substantiate this claim more quantitatively, we adopt three different functional forms of the prior that reflect distinct shades of optimism towards the possible emission rate: a prior PDF uniform in $\Gamma$, a prior uniform in $\sqrt{\Gamma}$, and a prior uniform in the logarithm of $\Gamma$.
+To place more quantitative upper bounds on $\Gamma$, we adopt three different functional forms of the prior that reflect distinct shades of optimism towards the possible emission rate: a prior PDF uniform in $\Gamma$, a prior uniform in $\sqrt{\Gamma}$, and a prior uniform in the logarithm of $\Gamma$.
 All three priors are defined in the interval $\Gamma_\textrm{min}=10^{-5}$ yr$^{-1}$ to $\Gamma_\textrm{max}= 10^2$ yr$^{-1}$ (and $0$ otherwise).
 The uniform in $\Gamma$ and uniform in $\sqrt{\Gamma}$ priors represent, respectively, an optimistic and a moderately optimistic belief about the emission birth rate, as they assert, for example, that $\Gamma < 10^{-2}$ yr$^{-1}$ is respectively $100$ times and $10$ times less likely than $\Gamma < 1$ yr$^{-1}$.
 Conversely, the log-uniform prior is in principle uninformative, as it implies almost complete ignorance of even the scale of $\Gamma$ \citep{Spiegel2012}.
-However, the lower limit of $\Gamma$ set at $10^{-5}$ yr$^{-1}$ assumes the presence at any time of at least $\sim 1$ spherical shell within the galaxy \citep{Grimaldi2020}, making even the log-uniform prior at least marginally optimistic.
+However, the lower limit of $\Gamma$ set at $10^{-5}$ yr$^{-1}$ assumes the presence at any time of at least $\sim 1$ spherical shell within the galaxy \citep{Grimaldi2021}, making even the log-uniform prior at least marginally optimistic.

-Figure ~\ref{fig2}(a) shows the posterior probability of the emission rate being larger than $\Gamma$, $P(\Gamma\vert\tau_o)$, calculated by integrating Equation~\eqref{bayes2} from $\Gamma$ to $\Gamma_\textrm{max}$.
+Figure ~\ref{fig3}(a) shows the posterior probability of the emission rate being larger than $\Gamma$, $P(\Gamma\vert\tau_o)$, calculated by integrating Equation~\eqref{bayes2} from $\Gamma$ to $\Gamma_\textrm{max}$.
 Depending on the degree of optimism transpiring from the priors, the assumption that no technoemissions have crossed the Earth during (at least) the entire history of SETI implies that $\Gamma$ is less than about $0.05$ yr$^{-1}$ (optimistic), $0.03$ yr$^{-1}$ (moderately optimistic) and $0.01$ yr$^{-1}$ (marginally optimistic) with a credible level of $95$\%.
 Overall, this translates into an upper bound of about one to five emissions per century generated throughout the galaxy, roughly corresponding to the inferred rate of supernovae in the Milky Way \citep{Rozwadowska2021}.

-These probabilistic upper bounds can be considered as least worst-case scenarios for SETI science.
-Indeed, while our working hypothesis assumes the total absence of crossing events for no less than $60$ years, on the other hand this hypothesis is much less pessimistic than claiming extreme rarity or even absence of extraterrestrial signals to explain why they have not been detected so far.
+This estimate does not change much even in the extreme case of emitters strongly localized at only $10$ ly from Earth, in which case we infer using Equation \eqref{etab2} an upper bound on $\Gamma$ of about two to seven emissions per century.